st3v3nmw/obsidian-spaced-repetition/README.md

 the answer
 ```

+Note that multi-line flashcards should have a blank line after them.

 ### Reviewing

 Once done creating cards, click on the crosshairs button on the left ribbon to start reviewing the flashcards.
 After a card is reviewed, a HTML comment is added containing the next review day, the interval, and the card's ease.